Everything you need to know about Xel-Ha Park in Mexico

 What is the Price of Admission to Xel-Ha Park?

 The standard price for tickets to Xel-Ha Park is approximately $105 CAD (Adult), $52 CAD (Child ages 5-11), and $0 for kids 4 and under (without transportation).
-This is the online price.
+This is the online price directly with Xel-Ha.

 However, there are a few ways to save on ticket prices.
-The best way to purchase Xel-Ha tickets is online.
-And, if you wish to visit more than one park, they offer package deals.
-Many hotels and resorts in the Riviera Maya can organize your trip for you.
+The best way to purchase Xel-Ha tickets is to choose Xel-Ha Total and enjoy the 3 benefits: Admission + Buffet + Optional Activity!.
+And, if you wish to visit more than one park, you can enjoy 2 incredible parks by Xcaret at the best price!
+Xcaret and Xel-Ha offer you amazing and exciting experiences in the heart of the Riviera Maya.

 Are towels and snorkeling equipment included in the price?